 - Go outside time.
 If they are loud and wild and hyper let them run free and play.
 Even if you have to supervise it for a bit, noise outside doesn’t grate quite so much as screaming inside.

 - Read aloud together.
 While this may feel annoying because you actually want to move away from your kids for peace, sometimes reading aloud together is soothing.
 They will quiet down for a story and you can feel fondly of them again since they aren’t running around wild.
+The more you do, the longer they’ll be able to do it.

 - Give them a minute of loud crazy then make them pipe down.
 “Whew, you guys are loud.
 Y’all really got some things to get out.
 I’ll set the timer for one minute and I want you to yell and scream and fuss and stomp as loud as you can.
 After that, we’re done.”